bbc/tams/docs/appnotes/0021-media-integrity.md

 With that warning in mind, this section is going calculate the probability of loss of media for various segment sizes.
 We shall use a round number of 10 million hours of media.
 We shall assume that the 10 million hours is total mono-essence media (i.e. separate audio and video Flows).
-Note that we are using duration of media here, not amount of data, as durability the durability figure we are using is dependent on the number of Objects, not the size of them.
+Note that we are using duration of media here, not amount of data, as the durability figure we are using is dependent on the number of Objects, not the size of them.
 We shall represent the 99.999999999% durability (i.e. probability of NOT loosing any given segment) as `1-(1e-11)`.

 $a = \text{10m hours}$ = 10m hours : Archive size (hours)